arthur-chaves/ROSTI/README.md

 ### 3. Initialize the databases

-Run the init script from inside any running Airflow container:
+You can run the init script from inside any running Airflow container:

 ```bash
 docker exec -it <airflow-container-name> bash